michael105/minilib/doc/minilib.md

               what results in a segfault.
               The size is always a mutliple of the systems pagesize, 4kB here.
               The len of the mapped memory area is rounded up to the next pagesize.
-              The mapped area can only be freed by calls to munmap, neither realloc nor free are allowed.
+              The mapped area can only be freed by call(s) to munmap, neither realloc nor free are allowed.
-               (src/malloc_safebuf.c: 13)
+              There is one page before, and one page after the mapped area protected with PROT_NONE, and len rounded up to the next pagebreak.
+So this is the overhead.
+              If an error occures, errno is set (when defined), and -1 returned, or the negative errno value, when errno isn't defined.
+               (src/map_protected.c: 18)

 match          int match(char *text, const char *re, regex_match *st_match);